tracygoznikar/ETL_Project/README.md

 </blockquote>

 ## Loading
 <blockquote>We loaded all data into a sql database using pgAdmin.
 We have a total of 4 tables, 1 for each of the different rankings, and a table for the tuition costs.
-The user has the option to join data using the school name or simply to view data one ranking at a time.<blockquote>
+The user has the option to join data using the school name or simply to view data one ranking at a time.</blockquote>

 ## Challenges